aloisdeniel/flutter_sheet_localization/README.md

 ### Ignoring a column

 Sometimes you may need to add comments for translators.
-For this, simple add a column with a name betwen parenthesis and the column will be completely ignored by the generator.
+For this, simply add a column with a name between parenthesis and the column will be completely ignored by the generator.

 Example :